 Save the Children

 2019’s flagship partnership sees the launch of an exclusive collection, designed and developed by notjust and Save the Children.
-We’ve pledged a minimum donation of £50,000, powered by profits from the range.
+We commit to donating at least £5 a jumper to Save the Children from this range.
 Every penny from this donation goes to empowering children to build a better future and your contribution is helping to change lives.

 The Save the Children Fund is Registered Charity No. 213890 (England & Wales) and SC039570 (Scotland)

 Partnerships - The organisations we've officially partnered with for donationsKicking Off